TedHusted/awake/awake.md/awake.md

 ###

-“Eight ball in the corner pocket”, calls Julie over the link as she queued up the shot.
+“Eight ball in the corner pocket,” calls Julie over the link.
+She queues up the shot.

 Crack!

-The ball rolls across the table and drops into the pocket as predicted.
+The ball rolls across the table.
+It drops into the pocket as predicted.

-The Fusion Teen Center offers a number of vintage games of skill and chance.
+The Fusion Teen Center offers a number of vintage games of chance and skill.
 The games are all part of the current “Get Up and Move” campaign.

 Aside from the pocket billiard table, the center had several gravity-fed pinball machines.
 Julie’s favorite was called “Star Trek”.
 She assumed it was the name of an old stream from her jobumo’s day.

-On the far side of the room, a bookcase is stuffed with antique board games, like Battleship and Stratego.
+On the far side of the room, a bookcase is stuffed with antique card and board games, like Battleship, Stratego, and Yahtzee.

 “You win.
 My turn to buy,” says Julie’s companion at the table.
 He lays down the stick and walks to a vending machine standing nearby.
-His pageboy haircut was getting shaggy, and some of the platinum streaks were showing their jet-black roots.
+His pageboy haircut was getting shaggy.
+Some of the platinum streaks were showing their jet-black roots.

 The vending machines offers beverages and snacks at a tenth of their usual price.
 At first, the machines were free.
-Experience shows that charging even a small amount cuts waste by 90%.
+Some kids emptied the machines and started food fights.
+The Center found that charging even a small amount cuts waste by 90%.

-“Thanks, Roman,” says Julie, taking a soda can from his hand.
+“Thanks, Roman,” says Julie, taking a soft drink from his hand.

 “It’s nice to be away from school and be able to link again.”